icopy-site/awesome/docs/awesome/awesome-blazor.md

 ## Tutorials
 * [Blazor workshop](https://github.com/dotnet-presentations/blazor-workshop/) - ![GitHub stars](https://img.shields.io/github/stars/dotnet-presentations/blazor-workshop?style=flat-square&cacheSeconds=604800&logo=microsoft) Blazor app building workshop by [.NET Foundation](https://www.dotnetfoundation.org/), Blazzing Pizza.
+* [Blazor on Desktop](https://www.telerik.com/blogs/blazor-on-desktop) - February 17, 2021 - This post explores how to make Blazor web apps run on Desktop.
 * [Using source generators to generate a menu component in a Blazor app](https://andrewlock.net/using-source-generators-to-generate-a-nav-component-in-a-blazor-app) - February 16, 2021 - Using source generators to generate a menu component in a Blazor app.
 * [The tablet app – part 1](https://mac-digital.blog/2021/02/12/the-tablet-app-part-1/) - February 12, 2021 - Making an espresso machine smart, with .NET and Mobile Blazor Bindings.
 * [Download Files from Azure with .NET Core Web API and Blazor WebAssembly](https://code-maze.com/download-files-from-azure-with-net-core-web-api-and-blazor-webassembly/) - February 9, 2021 - In this article, we are going to learn how to download files from Azure using ASP.NET Core Web API as the server-side project and Blazor WebAssembly as the client-side.
 This article is a continuation of a previous one where we learned about uploading files to Azure.
 In that article, we also created Azure storage, so if you don’t have one created, you can do it following the instructions from the mentioned article.
 [Source code](https://github.com/CodeMazeBlog/download-files-azure-netcore-blazor-wasm) ![stars](https://img.shields.io/github/stars/CodeMazeBlog/download-files-azure-netcore-blazor-wasm?style=flat-square&cacheSeconds=604800) ![last commit](https://img.shields.io/github/last-commit/CodeMazeBlog/download-files-azure-netcore-blazor-wasm?style=flat-square&cacheSeconds=86400).